chr15m/nostr-relay-research/nostr-dht.md

 -   **Buckets**: Each bucket can hold up to **K=8** nodes.
 -   **Node Status**: Nodes are classified to maintain a table of reliable contacts.
-    -   `good`: Responded to a query recently (e.g., within the last 15 minutes).
+    -   `good`: Responded to a query recently (e.g., within the last 2 hours).
-    -   `questionable`: No activity for 15 minutes.
+    -   `questionable`: No activity for 2 hours.
     -   `bad`: Failed to respond to multiple consecutive queries.

 ### Routing Table JSON Structure